Huitfeldt (noble family)

-Huitfeldt is a Norwegian noble family.
+The Huitfeldt family is a Norwegian noble family.

 Name and origin

 Huitfeldt is originally an old Danish noble family.
 It came to Norway around 1581 with Anders Huitfeldt (ca. 1555–1620).
 In 1582 he married Margrete Pedersdatter Litle, the daughter of Peder Hansen Litle, officer in command at Akershus Fortress, and Ingeborg Nilsdatter Gyllenløve.
 Anders Huitfeldt became the owner of the seat farm Tronstad (Tronstad Gård) in Hurum in Buskerud, which for 220 years remained in the family's possession.

 In Denmark, the family's certainly documented paternal line goes back to Henrik Nielsen (fl.
 1429) in Ventofte on Funen.
 During the Middle Ages, the family used the name Hogenskild.
 Among these are the known knight Claus Hogenskild (fl.
 1386) and member of the Council of the Kingdom Lord Peder Hogenskild (ca. 1400–1478).

 In 1526, when King Frederik I of Denmark and Norway instructed the Danish nobility to adopt permanent family names, the family took the name Huitfeldt based on their arms.
 The name consists of the words huit (modern spelling: hvit) and feldt (ditto: felt), meaning respectively white and field.